cncf/tag-app-delivery/website/content/en/wgs/infra-lifecycle/_index.md

 list_pages: true
 ---

-The [charter](./charter/charter.md) describes the goals and activites of this group.
+The [charter](./charter) describes the goals and activities of this group.

 To contribute please join our Slack channel and/or biweekly meetings.